 E. You can now watch all content purchased via your account

-After you have set your username and password please proceed to point A here.
+After you have set your password please proceed to point A here.

 The upcoming European Congress of Radiology (ECR 2020), which took place July 15–19, 2020 in Vienna, enchanted the audience of its Opening Ceremony with a spectacular performance.